Some links in this post may be affiliate links

 Another common variety of Aglaonema is the Aglaonema pseudobracteatum (Golden Evergreen) whose leaves are blotched with yellow, cream and pale green.

-Other varieties are Aglaonema commutatum whose leaves have silver bands, Aglaonema nitidum which is the giant of the group with leaves 18 inches plain green and Aglaonema pictum whose 6 in. long leaves are speckled and velvety among many varieties and hybrids.
-Take a look at these popular Aglaonema (Chinese Evergreens) varieties.
+Other varieties are Aglaonema commutatum whose leaves have silver bands, Aglaonema nitidum which is the giant of the group with leaves 18 inches plain green and Aglaonema pictum whose 6 inches long leaves are speckled and velvety among many varieties and hybrids.

+Yes.
 Aglaonema are toxic to both humans and pets as indicated by ASPCA.
-The plant sap contains calcium oxalate crystals which can cause irritation on sensitive skin; always wear gloves when handling Aglaonema.
+The plant sap contains calcium oxalate crystals which can cause irritation on sensitive skin; always wear gloves when handling Chinese Evergreens.
 If ingested, the plant sap can cause burning in the mouth and throat, vomiting, diarrhea and abdominal pains.

 If you would like to add Aglaonemas to your plant collection, they are available online on Amazon (Link to Amazon).

-Chinese Evergreens (Aglaonema) prospers in medium to bright light (dappled light), average warmth of 18-270C, humidity of 50-55% and moderately moist, well-drained, all purpose soils that are rich in organic matter coupled with feeding every 3-4 months in the growing season.
+To care for Chinese Evergreens indoors, provide medium to bright indirect light, average warmth of 18-270C, humidity of 50-55% and moderately moist, well-drained soils that are rich in organic matter coupled with feeding every 3-4 months in the growing season.

 Aglaonemas are slow-growing plants which do not require regular repotting.
 Grooming is needed to keep the plant neat and minimize pests and diseases infestations.
 Keep reading for more on these growing conditions and how to achieve them.

-Chinese Evergreens grow best in semi-shade to bright light conditions.
+Chinese Evergreens grow best in semi-shade to bright light conditions (medium to bright indirect light).
 Keep them away from direct sunlight as it can cause scorching on the leaves.

 Keep rotating the pot at regular intervals to ensure that the plant receives light on all sides for uniform growth.

-Chinese Evergreens require to be watered liberally during the growing season while allowing the top 2 inches of soil to dry out slightly between waterings to maintain the soil moderately moist.
+Chinese Evergreens require to be watered liberally in spring and summer while allowing the top 2 inches of soil to dry out slightly between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf loss.

-Cut down on watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely as it may cause leaf drop.
+Cut down on watering in fall and winter as growth is minimal at this time but do not allow the soil to dry out completely as it may cause wilting and leaf drop.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
-Read more on how to water indoor plants the correct way.
+Confirm that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can lead to root-rot and death of the plant.

-Average warmth of 18-270C is ideal for Chinese Evergreens.
+Chinese Evergreens thrive in an average warmth of 18-270C.
 Below this temperature the plant may stop growing and die.
-Keep them away from cold drafts as they are intolerant to very low temperatures below 150C which may cause the leaves to curl and develop brown edges.
+Keep the plants away from cold drafts as they are intolerant to very low temperatures below 150C which may cause the leaves to curl and develop brown edges.

-Feed Chinese Evergreen with a liquid fertilizer (foliar feed) every 3-4 months during the growing period.
+Feed your Chinese Evergreen with a liquid fertilizer (foliar feed) every 3-4 months in spring and summer.
 It is not a heavy feeder.

 To prevent the leaves from turning yellow due to copper deficiency, ensure your fertilizer contains this micronutrient.
-Aglaonema is easily injured by overfeeding therefore withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Aglaonema is easily injured by overfeeding therefore withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

-The best soil for Chinese Evergreen should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this plant.
-Check out these 16 potting mixes for indoor plants.
+Chinese Evergreens like a loose, free-draining soil that is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
+Most potting mixes designed for indoor plants are ideal for these plants.

-Chinese Evergreen is slow-growing thus does not require frequent repotting.
+Chinese Evergreens are slow-growing thus do not require very frequent repotting.
 Repotting may be necessary after 2-3 years when the plant has outgrown its current pot or the soil needs to be replaced.

-Repot Aglaonema at the beginning of the growing season.
+The best time to repot Aglaonemas is at the beginning of the growing season (spring to early summer).
 Use a free-draining soil that is rich in organic matter and a pot 1 size larger than the current one.

 Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
 Take a look at these pots with drainage holes on Amazon.